richardanaya/mux.js/README.md

 Mux.js is a tool for multiplexing messages across a network.
 The main reasons you'd want to do this:

-* Your communication tech might be only able to send so many bytes per packet
+* Your communication tech might not be able to send the size of your data in a single packet
 * You might want to send multiple messages in parallel so big messages don't clog up communication
 * Combine small messages into one packet if space is available to reduce packets sent